-Understanding Chapter 313: School Property Tax Limitation and the Impact on State Finances
+School Property Tax Limitations And the Impact on State Finances

-With the Texas Miracle stalling, investment incentives are once again under scrutiny.
-Both the Lieutenant Governor and the Speaker assigned interim charges to committees to study and evaluate Texas' economic competiveness and incentive programs.
-The state's single most important program, the Texas Economic Development Act found in Chapter 313 of the Tax Code, is under the policy microscope.
+With the downturn in the global economy, economic incentive programs will continue to be critical to the business community.
+The state's single most important incentive program, the Texas Economic Development Act found in Chapter 313 of the Tax Code, is currently set to expire and is now under the policy microscope.

 Chapter 313 allows school districts to offer a temporary limitation on the taxable value of certain new investments.
-The limitation applies only to school M&O taxes, and not taxes for debt service.
+The limitation applies only to school maintenance and operations (M&O) taxes, and not taxes for debt service.
 Given the high level of Texas' property taxes, and, in particular, school property taxes, Chapter 313 is the state's single most important economic development tool.
 It is also the state's most transparent economic development program-with all substantive documents for each application posted on the Comptroller's website.
 But in spite of its importance and its transparency, it is also the state's most misunderstood program.